resolver-bfs/maven-resolver/src/site/markdown/smart-checksum-strategies.md

 Emitted by: Sonatype Nexus2 only.

 ## Non-standard headers

 Some MRMs and Maven Central emit headers `x-checksum-sha1` and `x-checksum-md5`.
 Resolver will detect these and use their value.

-Emitted by: Maven Central and Artifactory.
+Emitted by: Maven Central and Artifactory, maybe by some others as well.

 ## Digest Headers (draft)